dmw109/rtma_client/README.md

 # rtma_client
 RTMA client implementation in C. Basic functionality works for windows.
 Still need to test for linux.
 Work in progress...

 The header file supports compilation to a windows dll or static lib when the appropriate macros are set.
-Set RTMA_C_EXPORTS for .dll or _STATIC_LIB for .lib.
+Set RTMA_C_EXPORTS and _DYNAMIC_LIB to compile to a .dll.
+Defaults are configured to compile to a static lib on windows.

 ## Usage
 ```C